-High school students are challenged to think critically about decisions that could affect their future.
+High school students are challenged to think critically about the decisions that could affect their future.
 They are shown the importance of taking the time to get to know someone before trusting him/her.
-We discuss how getting to know someone and trusting and relying on that person can create attachments.
-We explain the different levels of commitment and physical touch that also create strong attachments and can make it difficult to look for healthy or unhealthy patterns in behavior.
-Students develop their own compatibility chart to see qualities they are looking for in a future spouse.
-Detailed STI information, including actual pictures, is discussed.
-Communication skills are practiced to see the best way to resolve an argument.
+We cover the five components of a healthy relationship: Character, Compatibility, Chemistry, Commitment, and Communication.
+We discuss the importance of looking for healthy or unhealthy patterns in behavior.
+We have students develop their own compatibility chart to see the qualities they are looking for in a future spouse.
+STI information is detailed, including pictures on a power point.
+Communication skills are observed to see the best way to resolve an argument.
 Every student receives a booklet for note taking, with additional information on each topic, including ideas for creative dates.

 (modules include: secondary abstinence, defining 5 components of a healthy relationship, definition of sexual activity, healthy versus unhealthy relationships, character development, Relationship Attachment Model, definition of safe zone, definition of relationship chemistry, compatibility discussion/test, STI information, condom information, definition and determination of character, abusive relationships red flags, date rape, characteristics of responsible dating, creative dating ideas, effective communication skills, commitment in relationships)

 Adults are challenged to think critically about decisions that could affect their future.
 They are shown the importance of taking the time to get to know someone before trusting him/her.
 We explain the different levels of commitment and physical touch that create strong attachments and can make it difficult to look for healthy or unhealthy patterns in behavior.
 The lessons show how to use the head as well as the heart in romantic relationships.
 Participants develop their own compatibility chart to see qualities they are looking for in a future spouse.
 They continue to interact through a gambling game where possible consequences of sexual activity outside of a committed permanent relationship are discussed.
 Communication skills are practiced to see the best way to resolve an argument.
 Every participant receives a booklet for note taking, with additional information on each topic, including ideas for creative dates.